 Brian R. Smith, chair of the firm's Land Law Section, concentrates his practice in land use and real estate as well as in litigation concerning these topics.
 He represents municipalities, developers, and neighbors in land use, planning, wetland, and coastal resources issues.
 He has been lead counsel in numerous trials and appeals relating to these issues.
 Mr. Smith has lectured extensively on the topic of affordable housing, land use, and roads and highways.
 He has also worked as lead counsel in obtaining land use approvals for hospitals, higher educational facilities, retail centers, and performing arts venues.
 Mr. Smith, prior to law school, worked in planning for Saratoga County, New York, and the City of Eugene, Oregon.
 Degrees: Cornell Law School, J.D. and Colgate University, B.A., honors in history, cum laude Admissions: State of Connecticut, U.S. Supreme Court, U.S. Court of Appeals, 2nd Circuit, and U.S. District Court, District of Connecticut

 David S. Silverman is a partner with Ancel Glink in Chicago, specializing in local government, land use, and economic development matters.
-Prior to his career as an attorney, David was an urban planning and economic development consultant David is a frequent writer and speaker on a wide variety of land use and economic development issues David is a member of the American Institute of Certified Planners, and the honorary society for advancement of land economics, Lambda Alpha International (Ely Chapter).
+Prior to his career as an attorney, David was an urban planning and economic development consultant David is a frequent writer and speaker on a wide variety of land use and economic development issues David is a member of the American Institute of Certified Planners, and the honorary society for advancement of land economics, Lambda Alpha International (Ely Chapter) and is a member of the Urban Land Institute.
 David is co-chair of Ancel Glink’s Zoning and Land Use Group and co-editor of the group’s e-newsletter, In the Zone.
 David also serves as moderator for the Zoning and Land Use Group’s Twitter site, @AncelGlinkLand (https://twitter.com/#!/AncelGlinkLand).